parameter1/base-cms/MIGRATING.md

 Note: all of the below files are located in the `.github/workflows` folder.

 ### Action Items
+0. Create the `tests/integration.js` file in the root of the repository with the following contents
+    ```js
+    // eslint-disable-next-line
+    require('@parameter1/base-cms-marko-web/integration/test-website-boot');

+    ```
-1. Update the `node-ci.yml` file to the following:
+2. Update the `node-ci.yml` file to the following:
     ```yml
     name: Node.js CI